The Customer: City of Santa Barbara

 Next, they instead opted to install another Arrow Gold® as a permanent base station on their distribution building roof.

 “Because the cost and effort involved was fairly minimal, it just made a lot more sense to go ahead and set up our own base station,” Lancy said.
 “We also thought there could be other groups in the city that would use this system.”

 Since adopting the new solution, Santa Barbara has doubled its rate of meter-location collection.

 Since adopting the new solution, Santa Barbara doubled its rate of meter-location collection.
 Field crews no longer spend an hour per day setting up and dismantling the temporary base station.
 Now, they are ahead of schedule for their initial goals.

-Moreover, installed assets are recorded with centimeter accuracy with the Arrow Gold® and Collector, meaning individual meters formerly sharing a parcel can now be uniquely identified.
+Moreover, installed assets are recorded with centimeter accuracy with the Arrow Gold® and Field Maps, meaning individual meters formerly sharing a parcel can now be uniquely identified.
 The city has mapped 75% of their water meters.
 This information will be vital to future efforts to implement automated metering.

 Customers have already benefited from faster repairs and increased water conservation.